CD3/libIntegrate/README.md

 Methods currently implemented include (but are not limited to):

 - 1D
+    - Discretized Functions
         - Riemann sum (the one that every undergrad physics major writes)
         - Trapezoid rule
         - Simpson's rule (1/3)
+    - Callable Functions
+        - Riemann sum
+        - Trapezoid rule
+        - Simpson's rule (1/3)
         - Gauss-Legendre Quadrature of order 8, 16, 32, and 64.
 - 2D
+    - Discretized Functions
         - Riemann sum
+        - Trapezoid rule
+        - Simpson's rule (1/3)
+    - Callable Functions
+        - Riemann sum
+        - Trapezoid rule
+        - Simpson's rule (1/3)
         - Gauss-Legendre Quadrature of order 8, 16, 32, and 64.

 Note that the library depends on Boost, and does provide some (incomplete) wrappers to the Boost.Math quadrature functions.

 **Features:**

-- Integrate discrete data, with Riemann, Trapezoid, and Simpson rules.
+- Integrate one and two dimensional discretized functions, with Riemann, Trapezoid, and Simpson rules.
 - Simple, clean, uniform interface.
 Integration methods are implemented as classes with `operator()(...)` methods.
-- Templated methods work on any vector-like data structure.
-The methods will call `.size()` and `operator[](int)` (the subscript operator).
+- Handles several several common randome access, continuous memory containers (std::vector, Eigen::Vector, etc).
+Any container that provides element access with `operator[](int)` or `operator()(int)` and a method for getting the size (`.size()`, `.length()`, `.rows()`, etc) can be integrated.
-- Support for non-uniform discretized data.
+- Support for non-uniform discretization.
-- Apply lazy transformations to discrete data before integrating with subscript lambdas (a lambda function-like object that provides a subscript operator).
+- Apply lazy transformations to discrete data before integrating.
+Useful for computing weighted integrals.